BeppeTemp/BeppeTemp/README.md

 ### Hi there 👋

 My name is Giuseppe, 22 y/o (for friends Beppe or BeppeTemp).
-I have a bachelor's degree in Computer Science 👨‍🎓 and I am currently studying Cloud Computing ☁️ for my master's degree.
+I have a bachelor degree in Computer Science 👨‍🎓 and I am currently studying Cloud Computing ☁️ for my master's degree.
 I am a nerd 🤓 and I have a lot of interests in:

 * 👨🏻‍💻 Programming
 * 🖨 3D Printing